aarnoux/SamReader/README.txt

 SamReader is a programm that analyses SAM files.
 It was developped with Python 3.
 It can analyse multiple files in one go.
 Results are either shown in the terminal or written in an output file.
 Features include:
 - Verifying the integrity of the files given as arguments.
-- Reads that are unmapped are not taken into account for the calculations.
-- Calculations for the percentages of mutations are based on the CIGAR field.
-- Mutations list is only available with the '-o' or '-t -o' options.
+- Mutation analysis includes:
+	-> quantification of each type of mutations possible from CIGAR analysis For substitution mutations:
+	-> calculation of the number of each substitution possibilities (i.e. A->T, A->C, A->G, etc)
+	-> list of all the substitution found in the query sequence relative to the reference, with the quality of base calling, and whether or not the mutation is synonymous for each possible reading frames
+- Output in the terminal (-s), in a file (-o) or both (-s -o).
+A CSV file containing the list described above is created independently of the option choosen.

 **** EXECUTION ****

+This extra step is sometime necessary on MacOS, does not concern Linux or Windows users:
 Add execution permission to the script:
 $ chmod +x ~/path/to/file/SamReader.py

 Run the following command in the terminal to execute SamReader (output file field is optionnal):
 $ ~/path/to/file/SamReader.py <input-file.sam> -options <output-file.txt>

-SamReader can analyse mutliple files at once (output files fields are optionnal):
+SamReader can analyse mutliple files at once (output files fields are optionnals):
 $ ~/path/to/file/SamReader.py <input-file1.sam> <input-file2.sam> -options <output-file1.txt> <outpute-file2.txt>

 **** OPTIONS ****

 Choosing from one of the following options is MANDATORY :
--t	show the results in the terminal, without saving them in a file -o	save the results in a file which name is given by the user, or in the default file "summary_data_file.txt" -t -o	show the results in the terminal AND save them in a file
+-s	show the results in the terminal, without saving them in a file -o	save the results in a file which name is given by the user, or in the default file "summary_data_file.txt" -s -o	show the results in the terminal AND save them in a file

 **** HELP ****